kedro-org/kedro/docs/source/06_nodes_and_pipelines/03_modular_pipelines.md

 If you plan to publish your packaged modular pipeline to some Python package repository like [PyPI](https://pypi.org/), you need to make sure that your modular pipeline name doesn't clash with any of the existing packages in that repository.
 However, there is no need to rename any of your source files if that is the case.
 Simply alias your package with a new name by running `kedro pipeline package --alias <new_package_name> <pipeline_name>`.

-In addition to [PyPI](https://pypi.org/), you can also share the packaged wheel file directly, or via a cloud storage such as AWS S3.
+In addition to [PyPI](https://pypi.org/), you can also share the packaged sdist file directly, or via a cloud storage such as AWS S3.

+If you want to generate a wheel file from the sdist file you can run `pip wheel <path-to-your-project-root>/dist/<pipeline_name>-<version>.tar.gz`

 #### Package multiple modular pipelines